rayburgemeestre/starcry/README.md

 - `SFML` - used for preview window
 - `OpenEXR` - used for writing exr files
 - `tvision` - used for the console UI
+- `inotify-cpp` - used for monitoring changes to loaded js file on disk.

 Almost everything is statically linked, resulting in a relatively portable binary.